 An intimate 233-seat proscenium stage, Klein Theatre has served as the primary venue for the Department of Theatre & Dance’s main stage productions since 1952.
 The theatre, a state-of-the-art facility, is an invaluable department resource that allows students to apply the classroom-taught concepts in an experimental learning-based environment.
 Each academic year, the department produces four main-stage productions in the space.
-The theatre also serves as the primary classroom setting for Stagecraft and Scene Painting.
+The theatre also serves as the primary classroom setting for Theatre Production and Scene Painting.

 - ETC Net3 Remote Video Interface

 - Extensive lighting fixture inventory that includes

 - 6 ETC Source Four Revolution Automated Lighting Fixtures

 - Martin Atomic 3000 DMX Strobe Lights